PGY1 Pharmacy Residency (FMC)

 At Novant Health Forsyth Medical Center, the focus of our acute care PGY1 pharmacy residency program is to develop clinical pharmacists who can provide optimal patient care and improve patient outcomes.
 Upon graduation the resident should be able to exhibit professional leadership skills, and function as a competent practitioner prepared to work in a variety of pharmacy practice areas and roles.
 The residency program provides a strong clinical foundation, while allowing flexibility to meet the needs and interests of individual residents.
 The program goals, objectives, and evaluation processes are established in accordance with ASHP standards.

-Required Rotations |
+Required rotations |

 ---|